clearbluejar/ghidra-python-vscode-devcontainer-skeleton/README.md

 https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton/blob/82077efed8ce673641d2b55f44af69a6ea677a69/.devcontainer/devcontainer.json#L64-L67

 Ghidra requires at least 11.
 Install gradle if you want to build native extensions (required see [post-create.sh](https://github.com/clearbluejar/ghidra-python-vscode-devcontainer-skeleton/blob/82077efed8ce673641d2b55f44af69a6ea677a69/.devcontainer/post-create.sh#L29-L32) if you are running on Apple M1 silicon)

+#### Rebuild after changes

+If you make changes to [devcontainer.json](.devcontainer/devcontainer.json), you will need to rebuild the container to enact them.
+You can do this by running the `Remote-Containers: Rebuild Container` command in the Command Palette (F1) when you are connected to the container.

 ## Manual Setup (Less Good Option)